-- Are looking for their first credit card or need to boost their existing credit
+- You're looking for your first credit card or need to boost your existing credit

-- Have at least $300 to put toward the security deposit
+- You have at least $300 to put toward the security deposit

-- Want to learn about the impact of credit card usage on a credit score
+- You want to learn about the impact of credit card usage on a credit score

-- Need a card that won’t penalize by raising the interest rate
+- You need a card that won’t penalize by raising the interest rate

-- Want the opportunity to get their security deposit back eventually
+- You want the opportunity to get your security deposit back eventually

 BankAmericard® Secured Credit Card Review